yavuzkoroglu/gwplus/README.md

 #### 5. `jq`

 GraphWalker outputs tests in JSON format.
 However, our coverage measurement tool expects a plain TXT file.
 We convert GraphWalker tests to TXT files using `jq`.
-You may install `jq` on a MacOS using [Homebrew](https://brew.sh):
+Install `jq` on a MacOS using [Homebrew](https://brew.sh):

 ```
 brew install jq